polarhive/UE23CS/README.md

 └── sem-3
-   ├── UE23CS251A: Digital Design and Computer Organization ├── UE23CS252A: Data Structures and its Applications ├── UE23CS241A: Mathematics for Computer Science and Engineering ├── UE23CS242A: Web Technologies
+   ├── UE23CS251A: Digital Design and Computer Organization ├── UE23CS252A: Data Structures and its Applications ├── UE23CS241A: Web Technologies
-   └── UE23CS243A: Automata Formal Languages and Logic
+   ├── UE23CS242A: Automata Formal Languages and Logic └── UE23MA242A: Mathematics for Computer Science Engineers
 ```

 ## Erratum